prometheusresearch/htsql/doc/introduction.rst

 a target assembly language, which allows us to fix the query model and language while keeping current investment in relational systems.

-To demonstrate this point, we walk through a set of business inquires expressed over a fictitious university schema.

-.. diagram:: dia/administrative-directory-small-schema.tex
-   :align: center

-This data model has two top-level tables, ``school`` and ``department``, where ``department`` has an optional link to ``school``.
-Subordinate tables, ``course`` and ``program``, have mandatory links to their parents.

 SQL Conflates Rows & Columns
 ----------------------------